I-Form/LiDOT/README.md

 WireLattice
 * Generates lattices based on unit cells of a set size and grid (e.g BCC, FCC, or OCTET), or on the edges or dual lattice of an input hex or tet mesh.
-* Lattices of either unit cell can also be generated based on an input hex mesh.
+* Lattices of unit cells can also be generated based on an input hex mesh.
 * Output is: N - nodes of lattices [x y z] co-ordinates, and S - strut array with nodes in each strut.

 LatticeExport_DEMO